The mass distribution in the outskirts of clusters of galaxies as a probe of the theory of gravity: Results

-The progressive worsening of the discerning power of the median test in the low-mass samples as redshift increases is due to the intrinsic degeneration of $fR4$ and $\Lambda$CDM at high redshift.
-Indeed, in Appendix \ref{append}, we illustrate how the major differences between the two models is more evident at late times.
-This conclusion is also supported by the steady decrease of the relative difference between the $\varsigma$'s of the two models as redshift increases (see Table \ref{ptmin_samples}).
-On the contrary, the largest part of the intermediate- and high-mass samples shows $p>10^{-3}$ even at low redshift, where the relative difference between the values of $\varsigma$ is similar, or larger, than for the low-mass halos (Table \ref{ptmin_samples}).
-The reason for such a behaviour is the small number of halos in these mass samples rather than the intrinsic similarity of the models.
+The progressively weaker discerning power of the median test in the low-mass samples as redshift increases is due to the intrinsic degeneracy of $fR4$ and $\Lambda$CDM at high redshift.
+We illustrate in Appendix \ref{append} that the main differences between the two models are more evident at late times.
+This conclusion is also supported by the steady decrease in the relative difference between the $\varsigma$s of the two models as redshift increases (see Table \ref{ptmin_samples}).
+In contrast, the largest part of the intermediate- and high-mass samples shows $p>10^{-3}$ even at low redshift, where the relative difference between the values of $\varsigma$ is similar to or larger than for the low-mass halos (Table \ref{ptmin_samples}).
+The reason for this behavior is the small number of halos in these mass samples and not the intrinsic similarity of the models.

-To test the effect of poor sampling, we consider, for the low- and intermediate-mass bins, the corresponding sample with the lowest number of halos, irrespective of redshift and model: Table \ref{samples} shows that the smallest samples are the $\Lambda$CDM samples at $z=1.0$, with 646 and 11 halos for the low- and intermediate-mass bins, respectively.
-Hence, we perform a median test where we randomly undersample all the samples of the low- and intermediate-mass bins to 646 and 11 halos, respectively.
+To test the effect of poor sampling, we considered for the low- and intermediate-mass bins the corresponding sample with the lowest number of halos, regardless of redshift and model: Table \ref{samples} shows that the smallest samples are the $\Lambda$CDM samples at $z=1.0$, with 646 and 11 halos for the low- and intermediate-mass bins, respectively.
+We therefore performed a median test in which we randomly undersampled all the samples of the low- and intermediate-mass bins to 646 and 11 halos, respectively.

-The results are shown by the grey crosses in Fig. \ref{med_test}.
-In the low-mass bin, the undersampling increases the $p$-value of the median test for the samples at $z\sim 0-0.8$; furthermore, the increment of the $p$-value decreases with redshift, because the larger is the redshift, the fewer are the halos removed.
+The results are shown by the gray crosses in Fig. \ref{med_test}.
+In the low-mass bin, the undersampling increases the $p$-value of the median test for the samples at $z\sim 0-0.8$; furthermore, the increment of the $p$-value decreases with redshift because the higher the redshift, the fewer halos are removed.
 Nevertheless, at $z< 0.9$, although they are substantially reduced, the $p$-values remain below $10^{-3}$.